 Distribution Must Overcome Ride-Sharing Obstacles

 Business Insider said Uber will have to adjust its current insurance policies if it wants to start transporting high-end goods.
 A major advantage of the sharing economy is it puts financial responsibility on the driver, but organizations have to protect their consumers’ property.
 When it began, UberRush could only protect items worth $1,000 or less, so the company needs to partner with a new insurance provider.

 Other organizations may need to take additional steps to ensure products arrive in safe condition and on time.
 A major concern businesses have with using private drivers is a lack of distribution oversight.
 Companies save money on training, but that means they must screen delivery agents and find a way to monitor performance, so their supply chain doesn’t suffer from irresponsible or inefficient behavior.

 The sharing economy grew, in part, due to the popularity of mobile technology.
 Not only can customers and businesses use their smartphones to order services, but independent agents can respond to requests using the same technology.
 Mobile data collection solutions allow delivery drivers to report activities to companies and view details about orders.

-If a company wants to use sharing distribution partners - or create its own network of agents - it needs to have an effective systems in place.
-The RFgen white paper "The Power of Adopting an Enterprise Mobile Strategy" detailed how employees utilizing mobile data collection devices can take advantage of the convenience of the technology, while working in tandem with the overall infrastructure - provided the business has an integrated solution.
+If a company wants to use sharing distribution partners – or create its own network of agents – it needs to have an effective system in place.
+Employees utilizing mobile data collection devices can take advantage of the convenience of the technology, while working in tandem with the overall infrastructure – provided the business has an integrated solution.